Are you packing for university and leaving the comfort of your own home and kitchen for the first time...

-What to Take to Halls: A Fresher’s Guide to Everything You Need
+What to Take to Halls: The Ultimate Fresher’s Guide

 It’s nearly the end of summer and that means University is getting close and its time to start thinking about what you’re going to take.
 All the University Halls are different which makes packing actually quite hard as you never know what extras your University is going to provide.
 Also, for most students, the journey to University means travelling to the other side of the country so nipping home because you realise you’ve forgotten something just isn’t an option!

 We’ve created a check list of everything you’ll need at Uni, from the essentials to a few extras that will definitely come in handy during freshers week.